-27.1 Look at A. Match the v erbs and expressions on the left with their collogations at 1 1 sustain 2 contract 3 have an attack of 4 develop 5 be diagnosed with 6 catch diarrhoea a cold breast cancer minor injuries typhoid autism then conocations on the right.
-27.2 ose the verbs and expre Use the verbs and expressions in the left-hand column of exercise 27.1 instead of the verb get in these newspaper extracts.
-Many musicians who garthritis experience the tragedy of no longer being able to play the instrument. get To get cancer is the most frightening experience, and Mr Taylor escaped with bruises, but experts say he was lucky not to have got serious injuries.
-More than 50 passengers of the flight got moderate or severe diarrhoea.
-Medical officials suspect the in-flight catering was responsible. malaria each year in Patients often get pneumonia while in hospital.
+27.1 Look at A. Match the works 1 2 contract 3 have an attack of 4 develop 5 be diagnosed with 6 catch and expressions on the left with interpretation in the left wi their collocations on the right.
+27.2 Use the verbs and expressions in the left-hand column of exercise 27.1 instead of the verb get in these newspaper extracts.
+Many musicians who get arthritis experience the tragedy of no longer being able to play their instrument.
+To get cancer is the most frightening experience, and people often need intense counselling to cope with it.
+Mr Taylor escaped with bruises, but experts say he was lucky not to have got serious injuries.
+More than 50 passengers on the flight got moderate or severe diarrhoea.
+Medical officials suspect the in-flight catering was responsible.
+Millions of people get malaria each year in poorer countries, and drugs to treat it are in short supply.
+Patients often get pneumonia while in hospital.
 In fact, experts now think hospitals may be the worst place to be if you are sick and weak.
-27.3 t Fitt is not a s omplete the collocations.
+27.3 Complete the collocations.
 You are given the first letter of the missing words.
-1 Flu is not a s 5 Turn that music down 4 The children have a b chemist's instead. chemist's instead.
-8 Diseases which are i make progress with dri I need to adopt a proper fitness programme and to s e pain.
-Luc e 11 My doctor p me a new drug to a 12 I took a day off work y resterday.
-It was nothing serious, just a s cold.
+1 Flu is not a s